Labor unions in Japan: 1945 to the present

-In 1987 Domei and Churitsu Roren were dissolved and amalgamated into the newly established National Federation of Private Sector Unions (連合 RENGO), and in 1990 Sōhyō affiliates merged with Rengo.
+In 1987 Dōmei and Chūritsu Rōren were dissolved and amalgamated into the newly established Japanese Trade Union Confederation (連合 RENGO), and in 1990 Sōhyō affiliates merged with Rengo.

 Membership

-The rate of labor union membership declined considerably after its postwar high to 18.5% as of 2010.
+The rate of labor union membership declined considerably after its postwar high to 16.3% as of 2023.
 The continuing long-term reduction in union membership was caused by several factors, including the restructuring of Japanese industry away from heavy industries.
 Many people entering the workforce in the 1980s joined smaller companies in the tertiary sector, where there was a general disinclination toward joining labor organizations.

 Any regular employee below the rank of section chief is eligible to become a union officer.
 Management, however, often pressures the workers to select favored employees.
 Officers usually maintain their seniority and tenure while working exclusively on union activities and while being paid from the union's accounts, and union offices are often located at the factory site.
 Many union officers go on to higher positions within the corporation if they are particularly effective, but few become active in organized labor activities at the national level.

 The relationship between the typical labor union and the company is unusually close.
 Both white- and blue-collar workers join the union automatically in most major companies.
 Temporary and subcontracting workers are excluded, and managers with the rank of section manager and above are considered part of management.
 In most corporations, however, many of the managerial staff are former union members.
 In general, Japanese unions are sensitive to the economic health of the company, and company management usually briefs the union membership on the state of corporate affairs.